-Bluetooth- enabled contact tracing card trial kicks off in Rotorua
+Bluetooth- enabled COVID contact tracing card trial kicks off in Rotorua

-New Zealand’s response to tackling COVID-19 reached another key milestone today <<sub: Thursday 29 October>> with the launch of the “on-the-ground” phase of a community-based trial of a COVID contact tracing card in Ngongotahā, a suburb of Rotorua.
+New Zealand’s response to tackling COVID-19 reached another key milestone on Thursday 29 October.
+The “on-the-ground” phase of a community-based trial of a COVID contact tracing card in Ngongotahā was launched.

 “On behalf of Government, I acknowledge the commitment of the Ngongotahā community and local leaders to deliver this trial,” says Minister Faafoi.

-Importantly, Te Arawa believes a contact tracing card could be a critical addition to the pandemic toolbox.
+Te Arawa believes a contact tracing card could be an important addition to the pandemic toolbox.

 “Tragically, we already know from experience that Māori are estimated to be 50 per cent more likely to die from COVID-19 than non-Māori.

-“Effective and efficient contact-tracing could literally mean the difference between life and death for some of our whānau, and we need to ensure we have the ability to identify potential contacts, and reach and isolate people quickly.
+“Effective contact-tracing could literally mean the difference between life and death for some of our whānau.
+We need to ensure we have the ability to identify potential contacts, and isolate people quickly as a result.

 The COVID contact tracing card can be worn on a lanyard or clipped to the wearer’s belt.
 It exchanges signals with anyone nearby who is also wearing a Card, in what can be described as “a digital handshake”.

-“We have held a series of hui with key Iwi and community leaders over the last week, and we are indeed thankful for their support
+“We have held a series of hui with key Iwi and community leaders over the last week, and we are indeed thankful for their support.

-New Zealand Deputy Director-General of Health, Shayne Hunter believes a contact tracing card is one of the technologies that has the potential to help New Zealand with contact tracing.
+New Zealand Deputy Director-General of Health, Shayne Hunter, believes a contact tracing card is one of the technologies that has the potential to help New Zealand with contact tracing.

-“COVID-19 is evolving and not going away – we must explore all options to protect our communities here in Aotearoa, and to prevent the need for further lockdowns,” says Mr Hunter.
+“COVID-19 is evolving and not going away.
+We must explore all options to protect our communities here in Aotearoa, and to prevent the need for further lockdowns,” says Mr Hunter.